ifip-summerschool/ifip-summerschool.github.io/_pages/welcome.md

 PhD and MSc students from developing countries may apply for a travel grant.
 Grantees will receive a bank deposit after attending the conference if they participate in person in the event.
 The grant can only be used to cover transportation costs up to a maximum of 500 EUR per person.

-To apply for the grant students need to submit their abstract, send an informal request to receive the grant along with an estimation of the travel costs and a CV to _i.schiering <at> ostfalia <dot> de_.
+To apply for the grant students need to submit their abstract, send an informal request to receive the grant along with an estimation of the travel costs and a CV to _i.schiering &lt;at&gt; ostfalia &lt;dot&gt; de_.
 Applications will be evaluated in parallel to the submitted abstracts starting from May 22nd.
 Later application might still be considered if there are funds left.

 Successful applications will be reimbursed after the event and need to provide a signed payment form, a copy of the ticket receipt, a copy of the boarding pass, a report including photographs grantee´s participation on the event, and stating the possible impact it may have.